VennelaMittapalli/uart/README.md

 => 3.
 Then it performs the shift operation based on the counter reaching the respective clock pulses it shifts bit by bit to the output of transmiter

 => 4.
+The output can be viewed in the Tera Term window

+=> 5.
 If the bitcount reaches to 10 then it reaches to initial state

 *******************************************************************************************************************************************************************